Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 Your Dog Deserves This — And So Does Your Home

-Okay, so here’s the thing — you’ve already done the hard part.
-You found a dog who loves you unconditionally (golden retrievers are unmatched for that), and you’ve built a home you’re proud of.
+So, you’ve already done the hard part.
+You’ve found a dog who loves you unconditionally (maybe you have a golden retriever — they are unmatched in their love) and you’ve built a home you are proud of.

 Don’t let muddy paws and soggy fur be the reason you can’t enjoy both.

-So tell me — what’s the one spot in your home where your golden causes the most chaos?
+What is the one spot in your home that your golden dog causes the most chaos?